Despite sharing the same rules, live poker games are quite a bit different than their online counterparts.

 Another spot this tell may happen is on two-tone flops.
 Imagine you defend your big blind against a UTG raise, the flop comes T♠ 9♠ 4♥, and UTG re-checks their cards.
 It’s possible they have a hand like AK offsuit, and they’re checking to see which card is a spade or if they have a spade at all.

 As with all tells, you should be very selective when trying to apply this tell in game.
 It’s usually not the best idea to make hero folds or hero calls based on a live tell.
 However, using them in close spots to sway your decision one way or the other is fine.

 Live Poker Tips Wrap-Up

-Keep these tips in mind and your live win-rate will thank you:
+Keep these tips in mind and your live poker win-rate will thank you:

 - Punish limpers as much as possible — there will be a lot of them.

 - Turn up your aggression on the button, especially against weak players in the blinds.

-- Keep an eye out for softer table and be ready to table change at any time.
+- Keep an eye out for softer tables and be ready to change tables at any time.